 - Because I’m just obsessed with my pretty Instant Pot and new Ninja Foodi pressure cooker and air fryer machines.

-- Roast beef is a piece of beef which is usually roasted in an oven BUT can now be made in a pressure cooker.
-Usually prepared as a main meal, roast beef leftovers are often used in sandwiches and sometimes are used to make a style of hash.
+Roast beef is a piece of beef which is usually roasted in an oven BUT can now be made in a pressure cooker.
+Usually prepared as a main meal, roast beef leftovers are often used in sandwiches.

 - Beef chuck roast piece – 3 lbs is what was used here